ace-lectures/re18-agile/tutorial/steps/step1.md

     - _E.g._, `2H 3D 5S 9C KD` represents the following hand: 2:hearts: 3:diamonds: 5:spades: 9:clubs: King:diamonds:
   - Hands are entered using the command line (`stdin`).

-**The objective of this kata is to identify the best combination of cards available in a given hand, and for a game composed of multiple players to identify the winner.** Combinations are ranked according to the following order:
+**The objective of this kata is to identify the best combination of cards available in a given hand (among others), and for a game composed of multiple players to identify the winner.** Combinations are ranked according to the following
+order:

 <div align="center">